List of Dandadan characters: Reiko Kashima

 Reiko Kashima (カシマレイコ, Kashima Reiko), also known as the Slit-Mouthed Woman (口裂け女, Kuchisake-onna), is a yōkai that formerly resided in a ruined area in Kamikoshi City.
 After being bested by Momo, Reiko harbored a grudge against the girl and vowed to get revenge on her the next time they met.
 She ambushed Momo and Okarun during the Kur invasion, but destroyed the Kur fleet as it reminded of her past and death during WWII.
 She then decided not to take revenge on Momo after witnessing Momo and Okarun preparing to fight her to protect each other.
 She then went on a journey to find a man to love her.

 Fairy-Tale Card

 Fairy-Tale Card (メルへンカルタ, Meruen Karuta) is a yōkai sealed within the Danmanra board game and the creator of the cursed trunk's inner world.

-Enenra
+Hanako

-Enenra (煙々羅, En'enra) is a young and muscular humanoid yōkai assassin, also known as "The Red Baron" or "The Flying Ace", with the power to manipulate smoke and to turn his own body into smoke as well.
-He masquerades as a priest in order to steal Momo's powers as part of the larger conspiracy against supernatural powers relating to the Kozuka Knives.
-He belongs to an organization called "The Black Paladins", who are company-sponsored diviners that collect yōkai powers and curses to crush rivals.
+Hanako (花子) is a powerful yōkai, who attacked the Red Baron, Jack Wisp, and Vakappa, following their battle with Rin Sawaki and Kouki Yukishiro.
+Hanako's power allows her to freely manipulate anything found within a bathroom, most notably toilets and urinals, but even the flooring.
+She is inspired by the Japanese urban myth of Hanako-san, or Toire no Hanako-san.